[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 is your screen print cracking main

-oh cra*
+Ohh cra*

 The last thing you want is to sell an inferior product.
 Bad word travels fast.
 And in today’s world, it’s harder to regain trust once you break it.
 That’s no way to build a 250K/year screen printing business.

-In this super stressful situation, it is best to apologize and pray your customers are understanding folks.
+In this super stressful situation, it is best to apologize and pray that your customers are understanding folks.

 The screen print cracking, is in the pudding

-To understand and produce quality print jobs, you’ll first need to understand ink.
-In this article, I’ll elaborate on the two common types in t-shirt screen printing; water-based and plastisol ink.
+In this article, I’ll elaborate on the two most common types in t-shirt screen printing; water-based and plastisol ink.

 Related readings: Water-based or Plastisol?
 7 Tips To Find Your Ideal Ink Type

-People are also more aware about the chemical impact of inks on the environment; resulting to a rise in demand for eco-friendly products.
+People are also more aware about the chemical impact of inks on the environment; resulting in an increased demand for eco-friendly, water-soluble products.
+Having said that, a lot of printers still use plastisol inks because it’s easier to deal with.

-So let’s check out each ink type and its characteristics to figure out the best way to resolve your issues.
+Let’s check out each ink type and its characteristics to figure out the best way to resolve your issues.

 Screen print cracking with water-based inks